Search

 BreachWatch

-BreachWatch is a powerful, secure add-on feature that monitors the internet and dark web for breached accounts matching records stored within your Keeper vault.
+BreachWatch is a powerful, secure add-on feature that monitors the internet and dark web for breached accounts matching records stored within your Keeper Vault.
 BreachWatch alerts you so that you can take immediate action to protect yourself against hackers.
 Once activated, BreachWatch continuously monitors for compromised credentials and notifies you if any of your records are at risk.

+BreachWatch will then scan your records and report any risks associated with them.
 Resolving the risk requires you to change the password at the affected website.
 Once you have done that, be sure to update the corresponding record in your Keeper vault with the same password.

-If you click Ignore, then that record will be skipped on future scans until the password is reset.
+If you tap Ignore, then that record will be skipped on future scans until the password is reset.
 You may also do nothing (deferring a response) and leave the risky password unchanged and thus still at risk.

 To learn more about BreachWatch, click here.